kaspermunch/PopulationGenomicsCourse/Exercises/ClusterPracticals/README.md

 plink -P 8922 [user]@185.45.23.197
 ```

 Where [user] is your user name.
-We have created an account for each of you with your first name (all lowercase) as user name and password = 1234[user] (you can use the command passwd to change the password).
+We have created an account for each of you with your first name (all lowercase) as user name and your surname (all lowercase) as password (you can use the command passwd to change the password).

 And you can transfer files between the cluster and your local machine by running: